(Also known as Whiplash, Whiplash Syndrome, Acceleration / Deceleration Injury, Neck Sprain)

 What is neck whiplash?

-Neck whiplash is the term given to an acceleration / deceleration injury of the neck.
-This may cause damage to numerous structures within the neck.
+Neck whiplash is the term given to an acceleration / deceleration injury of the neck that typically occurs during motor vehicle accidents or contact sports.
+This may cause damage to numerous structures within the neck resulting in a variety of symptoms such as pain and stiffness in the neck.

 Causes of neck whiplash